 14. Go skating in the Old Port of Montreal

 Want an activity that’ll keep you moving?
-Skate around the beautiful old port!
-Don’t have skates?
-You can even rent your skates at the rink.
-They keep this rink in top shape, and its location provides tons of after-skating activities.
+Skate around the beautiful Old Port!
+If you don’t have any, you can even rent your skates at the rink.
+They keep the ice in top shape, and its location provides tons of after-skating activities.
 Click here for more information.

 Saber combat is a once in a lifetime experience… unless you train to be a master!
 Become a knight for the day, or come back for advanced classes, at the Force Academy activity centre.
 Battle in a unique, tremendously fun, and organized universe that’s engaging for both kids and adults alike.
 With no prior experience required, they’re open to all levels, so raise up your Saber and choose your side!
 Enter the universe here!